 The definition of "trust instrument" incorporates the definition found in Section 103(19) of the Uniform Trust Code.
 The Uniform Trust Code definition is expanded to make clear that where the second trust is a trust created by the trustee for the purpose of decanting, such instrument is considered to be an "instrument" even though the trustee is not considered to be the settlor of the second trust for all purposes.
-See Section 402 of this act.
+See Section 402121 of this act.

-1 SECTION 103.
+SECTION 103.
 APPLICATION.
-This [act] applies to an irrevocable trust created 2 before, on, or after [the effective date of this [act]] that: 3 (1) is governed by law of this state other than this [act] for purposes of administration, 4 including a trust whose governing law for purposes of administration has been changed to law of 5 this state other than this [act]; 6 (2) is governed by law of this state other than this [act] for purposes of determining 7 meaning or effect; or 8 (3) has a principal place of administration in this state, including a trust whose principal 9 place of administration has been changed to this state.
-10 Comment 11 12 13 14 15 16 The laws of different states may govern a trust for purposes of determining its validity, for purposes of construing the trust and for purposes of administration of the trust.
+This [act] applies to an irrevocable trust created before, on, or after [the effective date of this [act]] that:

+(1) is governed by law of this state other than this [act] for purposes of:

+(A) administration, including a trust whose governing law for purposes of administration has been changed to law of this state other than this [act]; or determining meaning or effect; or place of administration has been changed to this state.

+(2) is governed by law of this state other than this [act] for purposes of B)

+(32) has a principal place of administration in this state, including a trust whose principal 12

+The laws of different states may govern a trust for purposes of determining its validity, for purposes of construing the trust and for purposes of administration of the trust.
 The determination of the state law that governs for these purposes is also dependent upon whether the trust property consists of movables or land and whether the trust was created by a will or by an inter vivos instrument.
 See Restatement Second of Conflict of Laws §§ 267-279; Uniform Trust Code § 107; see also Uniform Probate Code § 2-703.

-17 18 19 20 21 22 23 Decanting can be considered an administrative power.
+Decanting can be considered an administrative power.
 See Comment a to the Restatement Second Conflict of Laws § 271 (testamentary trusts) and Comment a to § 272 (inter vivos trusts).
 Decanting, however, can alter the beneficial interests of a trust.
 In order to avoid having different rules for the application of the Trust Decanting Act depending upon whether the exercise of the decanting power changes administrative provision or beneficial interests, and the difficulty of drawing a distinct line between modifications that are administrative in nature and modifications that change beneficial interests, the act is intended to have broad application.

-24 25 This act applies if the law of the state governs for purposes of any one of administration, meaning or effect.
-26 27 28 29 30 31 32 Alternatively, it is sufficient if the trust has a principal place of administration in the state.
+This act applies if the law of the state governs for purposes of any one of administration, meaning or effect.

+Alternatively, it is sufficient if the trust has a principal place of administration in the state.
 See Section 108 of the Uniform Trust Code with respect to the principal place of administration of a trust.
 While a change of principal place of administration will usually change the law governing the administration of the trust, that is not the result under all circumstances.
-To avoid the difficulties of determining whether the law governing administration has changed when the principal place of administration has changed, the act applies to any trust with a principal place of administration in the state, regardless of what state law governs its
+To avoid the difficulties of determining whether the law governing administration has changed when the principal place of administration has changed, the act applies to any trust with a principal place of administration in the state, regardless of what state law governs its administration and meaning and effect.